karayan/FORTH_TRACE_DATASET/README.md

 14. stand -> climb stairs (up/down), stand -> climb stairs (up/down) and talk
 15. climb stairs (up/down) -> walk
 16. climb stairs (up/down) and talk -> walk and talk

+## License:
+Use of this dataset in publications must be acknowledged by referencing the following publications:

+* Katerina Karagiannaki, Athanasia Panousopoulou, Panagiotis Tsakalides.
+A Benchmark Study on Feature Selection for Human Activity Recognition.
+ACM International Joint Conference on Pervasive and Ubiquitous Computing (UbiComp), ACM, 2016.